thomaspreischl/CitrixCloudPartnerModule/README.md

 ## Get-PartnerCustomerEntitledProducts
-et connected customer's license enabled Products for Partner..
+Get connected customer's license enabled Products for Partner..
 You will get back a list with names of products

 ### How to use "Get-PartnerCustomerEntitledProducts"?
 *Get-PartnerCustomerEnabledFeatures -token 'CwsAuth Bearer=ehJcciSRpICJ1bIsGIUkNnV5iJziyC6IIXO9....' -partnerID '3asdf21' -customerID '3ngking1jtejtw'*